 One task of warehouse organisation is to make the costs of each item transparent.
 SAP Business One offers a function that allows you to manage item costs per warehouse.
 But what does that actually mean?

-Imagine you have several warehouses.
+Imagine you have multiple warehouses.
 Not all warehouses are the same - some may be located in areas with higher operating costs, others may require special storage conditions that incur additional costs.
 In such cases, it makes sense to calculate the cost of each item differently depending on the warehouse.
 SAP Business One allows you to do just that.

 It is important to note that this function requires close and continuous monitoring.
 But don't worry, SAP Business One provides the necessary tools and reports within the warehouse organisation to facilitate this process.